Bratwurst, Apple, Stuffed Pork

-This sort of fascination has always occurred to me when thumbing through those heavy, large sized glossy European reference cookbooks whose pages include a culinary history, a taste of some top cultural recipes from each country, then providing more specific focus toward some specialty dishes and products among regions.
+This sort of fascination has always occurred to me when thumbing through those heavy, large sized glossy European reference cookbooks whose pages include a culinary history including a taste of some top cultural recipes from each country and a focus on some specialty dishes and products among regions.

-This year, with a small pork roast in my basket (well, two) and some choice local sausage selections for sale at the market I decided to give it a go and satisfy my countless fall seasons of curiosity on the sausage stuffed roasts numerously displayed in the glossy European reference cookbooks of culinary history and cultural regional specialties.
-Choosing an apple smoked bratwurst, I thought this would complement well with a crisp apple or two on hand from our annual apple picking day out at the Frecon Farms Orchard combined with a lightly sauteed mixture of leftover cubes from a stale baguette.
+Choosing an apple smoked bratwurst complements well with a crisp apple or two on hand from our annual apple picking day out at the Frecon Farms Orchard combined with a lightly sauteed mixture of leftover bread cubes from a stale baguette.

 - 2 1/2-3 pound boneless Pork Loin Rib End Roast